 If you have any allergies to creams or oils, please let us know on booking.
 If you prefer a certain cream or oil, please feel free to bring your own.

-Once again, this all comes back to you, some will only have a massage pre or post-race, others will book a monthly or fortnightly appointment as they feel the benefit of regular massage.
+This is entirely up to you.
+Some will only have a massage pre or post-race, others will book a monthly or fortnightly appointment as they feel the benefit of regular massage.

 Booking your appointment: